-As I was trolling through the Internet I was surprised to come across these income figures for technical writers (see the slide show).
-This goes to show that, recession or not, tech writers continue to make excellent income with two conditions: 1) They should be working in the hi-tech industry.
+As I was trolling through the Internet I was surprised to come across these income figures for technical writers.
+This confirms my general observation that, recession or not, tech writers continue to make excellent income with two conditions: 1) They should be working in the hi-tech industry.
 And 2) They should have seniority.
 But even the average incomes are not that bad in a time period when finding jobs — let along finding good paying jobs — can sometimes be a challenge.

 Supporting this observation, is a brief report I heard on NPR: Yes, the overall unemployment rate in the US is still too high but did you know that the rate is under 5% for those with undergraduate and/or graduate degrees?
 Since most tech writers have college education, that partially explains why tech writers still have a good chance (in hi-tech sector) to find jobs and get paid adequately.